 - The 2020 annual meeting of member schools, originally scheduled for teleconference on Monday, June 15 has been postponed until Thursday, September 24 at 12:30 p.m.
 A meeting location will be announced as we get closer to the date.
 This change is in response to COVID-19 conditions and the challenges it creates for travel and meeting in a large group.
 It is our hope that a later date may make it easier for members to attend.
 Per the IHSAA Articles of Incorporation, this meeting shall be within the earlier of the first six months after the end of the Association’s fiscal year or 15 months after the members’ last annual meeting.

 In Iowa’s Unified Activities programs – IHSAA, IGHSAU, IHSMA, and IHSSA – each member school and participant may determine which activities they sponsor or join every school year.
-We plan to issue IHSAA sport guidance to member schools the week of July 27.

 - 2020 Revised Scheduling Plan